Get a free consultation

 What is the first step in planning a presentation?
 AIM is an easy-to-apply first step so that your presentations are easier to prepare.

-What typically goes wrong.
+What goes wrong.
 Most people create presentations without proper planning.
-They start writing slides before they have decided what they really want to say.
+They start writing slides before they have decided what they really want to say and what are important points.

 Why is it important to plan a presentation?
 Without an effective presentation plan you waste time and energy.

 What to do instead.
-Use AIM.
+It’s a good idea to use AIM.
 Start with a blank sheet of paper and write the three letters A.I.M. across the top.
 In each of these columns start writing what you know about A: Audience, I: Your intent, (or Purpose) and M: your take-away Message.

 See the next three paragraphs for more detail on A, I and M.